Indian soldiers, Pakistani civilians among dead in Kashmir clash

 >> Reuters

-India said on Sunday two soldiers and a civilian were killed in cross-border shelling with Pakistan in the disputed Kashmir region, while Islamabad said six died on its side, making it one of the deadliest days since New Delhi revoked Kashmir's special status in August.
+India and Pakistan blamed one another for cross-border shelling in the disputed Kashmir region which killed and injured soldiers and civilians on both sides and made it one of the deadliest days since New Delhi revoked Kashmir’s special status in August.

-Three Indian civilians were injured and some buildings and vehicles destroyed because of several hours of heavy shelling by both sides in the Tanghdar region in northern Kashmir late on Saturday night, a senior police official said.

-Pakistan said 6 of its civilians were killed and 8 wounded in the clash.
+India said there was heavy shelling by Pakistan across the border in northern Kashmir’s Tangdhar region late on Saturday night, killing two Indian soldiers and one civilian.
+Islamabad said one of its soldiers and three civilians died after India violated the ceasefire, according to the spokesman for the Pakistani Armed Forces.

-The nuclear-armed neighbours have fought two of their three wars over Kashmir.
+Kashmir has been a disputed subject between the two nuclear-armed neighbors since they both got independence in 1947, and they have fought two of their three wars over the region.

+Islamabad has warned that changing Kashmir’s status would escalate tensions but India says the withdrawal of special status is an internal affair and is aimed at faster economic development of the territory.

+Reuters was unable to independently verify the claims made by both sides on the shelling, which marks an escalation from the small arms fire usually exchanged by the two armies.

-There was an unprovoked ceasefire violation by Pakistan in Tanghdar sector, said Indian defence spokesman Colonel Rajesh Kalia.
+There was an unprovoked ceasefire violation by Pakistan, said Indian defense spokesman Colonel Rajesh Kalia.

 “Our troops retaliated strongly causing heavy damage and casualties to the enemy,” Kalia said.

-Indian forces in occupied Kashmir have gone "berserk", Raja Farooq Haider, prime minister of Pakistan's Azad Kashmir region, said in a tweet, adding that the civilian casualties and injuries were in the Muzaffarabad and Neelum districts.
+Indian forces in Kashmir have gone “berserk”, Raja Farooq Haider, prime minister of Pakistan’s Azad Kashmir region, said, adding that six civilians died and 8 were injured.

-"This is the height of savagery.
-The world must not stay silent over it," he said in his tweet with the hashtag #KashmirNeedsAttention.
+“This is the height of savagery.
+The world must not stay silent over it. #KashmirNeedsAttention,” he said in a tweet.

-Caption: Staff members of the Foreign Ministry observe a moment of silence to express solidarity with the people of Kashmir, at the premises of the Ministry of Foreign Affairs (MoFA) in Islamabad, Pakistan Oct 18, 2019.
-REUTERS

 More stories